Skip to main content

 Note: Individual technical errors beyond Santa Clara University’s control will not be considered for appeal.

 A student who believes they have grounds for an appeal should submit the Global Learning Appeal Request form.
 In the policy appeal, the student must include a written explanation of the concern and all relevant evidence, including screenshots, email, or medical documentation.
 The Director of Global Learning is responsible for the decision.
-The student may request that the Director of Global Learning present their appeal to the Associate Provost for International Programs for review.
-The Associate Provost will review the appeal, and determine a final resolution.
-The decision of the Associate Provost is final.
+The student may request that the Director of Global Learning present their appeal to the Vice Provost for International Programs for review.
+The Vice Provost will review the appeal, and determine a final resolution.
+The decision of the Vice Provost is final.
+See also Grade Appeals.

 Communication Expectations